R&D // Measurement Infrastructure P&L Readiness

 Control

-The team must influence the primary drivers of outcomes.
-No control equals political theater.
-A growth team that "owns revenue" but doesn't control roadmap, pricing, release cadence or messaging doesn't own a P&L. They own blame concentration.
+The team has to actually influence the primary drivers of their outcomes.
+A growth team that "owns revenue" but doesn't control the product roadmap, pricing, release schedule or messaging... that team doesn't own a P&L. They own the slide where the miss gets explained.

 02